muhdizudin96/WAFIzue/README.md

   -o OUTPUT, --output OUTPUT
                         Name of the output file ex -o output.html -c COOKIES, --cookies COOKIES
-                        cookies for the secssion.
+                        cookies for the session.
 Use "," (comma) to separeate cookies For instance: -c
                         cookie1="something",cookie2="something"
 ```